-The goal for using stochastic methods is to optimize large production line problems where the cost of other methods is prohibitevely expensive.
+Our goal for using stochastic methods is to optimize large production line problems where the cost of other methods is prohibitively expensive.
 As an example the reduced enumeration method when run on a 15 station line with a buffer capacity of 30 units took more than 10 hours to complete on a 100MHz Pentium processor.
 As shown in Figure 5 the cost of the stochastic methods is higher than the cost of the full and reduced enumeration methods for small lines and buffer allocations.
 However, it quickly becomes competitive as the number of stations and the available buffer size increase.
-In addition, the performance of the genetic algorithm implementation.
+In addition, the performance of the genetic algorithm implementation is approximately an order of magnitude better than the simulated annealing implementation.
 Notice that - in contrast to the deterministic methods - the stochastic method cost does not increase together with the available buffer space and that it increases only linearly with the number of stations.